Eomm/blog-posts/posts/bonus-log-controller.md

 This plugin introduces a new route at `/log-level`, allowing you to send a `POST` request to modify the log level for a specific encapsulated context.
 With the ability to adjust log levels at runtime, you can fine-tune your logging strategy, enabling more detailed logs for debugging or reducing noise in production environments.

-If you want to go deeper into the encapsulated context concept, you can read these sources:
+If you want to go deeper into the encapsulated context concept, check out these sources:

 - [YouTube Video](https://www.youtube.com/watch?v=BnnL7fAKqNU)
 - [Complete Guide to Fastify plugin system](https://backend.cafe/the-complete-guide-to-the-fastify-plugin-system)